run-ai/docs/docs/admin/integration/argo-workflows.md

 ## Install Argo Workflows

-Use the [default installation](https://argoproj.github.io/argo-workflows/quick-start/){default=_blank} to install Argo Workflows.
+Use the [default installation](https://argoproj.github.io/argo-workflows/quick-start/){target=_blank} to install Argo Workflows.
 As described in the documentation, open the Argo Workflows UI by running:

 ```
 kubectl -n argo port-forward deployment/argo-server 2746:2746
 ```

+Then browse to [localhost:2746](http://localhost:2746/){target=_blank}

 ## Create a Run:ai Project

-Use the Run:ai user interface to create a Run:ai Project.
+Using the Run:ai user interface, create a Run:ai Project.
 A Project named `team-a` will create a Kubernetes namespace named `runai-team-a`

+## Run an Argo Workflow with Run:ai

-## Create an Argo Workflows Template
+### Create an Argo Workflows Template

 Within the Argo Workflows user interface, go to `Templates` and create a new Template.
 Add the following metadata: